-Mark Foster will be our celebrity sporting speaker at our dinner on Thursday 5th October 2017.
+Mark Foster was our celebrity sporting speaker at our dinner on Thursday 5th October 2017.

 Mark burst onto the International swimming scene, at the age of 16, representing England at the 1986 Commonwealth Games, he went on to represent his country for 23 years and became Britain’s most decorated male swimmer.
 Throughout his remarkable career, he has won 51 major international medals; competed in 5 Olympics, been 6 times World Champion, 11 times European champion, 2 times Commonwealth champion and broke the World record 8 times.
 He was also chosen as the flag bearer to lead out Team GB at the opening ceremony of the 2008 Beijing Olympics.